vite-pwa/vite-plugin-pwa/docs/deployment/index.md

 # Getting Started

-Since you need to install your application as a [Progressive Web App](https://web.dev/progressive-web-apps/), you must configure your server to meet PWA requirements, that is, your server must:
+Since you need to install your application as a [Progressive Web App](https://web.dev/progressive-web-apps/), you must configure your server to meet [PWA Minimal Requirements](/guide/#pwa-minimal-requirements), that is, your server **must**:
-- serve `manifest.webmanifest` with mime type `application/manifest+json`
+- serve `manifest.webmanifest` with `application/manifest+json` mime type
 - you must serve your application over `https`
 - you must redirect from `http` to `https`